Senserva-LLC/Senserva-Inquisitor/README.md

 * Just download the Signed Inq.exe and go, setup is complete automated.
 * Each time you run an scan only changes are recorded in the database.
 You can run inq.exe all you want and only new data is saved.
 * Easy to login to Azure, including Zero setup options.
+* The database can be easly access from multiple platforms to create custom monitors and reports.
+* The User interface can export Json with dials that enable it to be broad or specific data.
+This data can also be used for custom monitors are reports.
 * Output text can be easily customized via auto-generated CSV files that are used to display all key text.
 * Full logging support, makes it easy to understand what is going on inside Inq.exe
 * Source code available